ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 // Set the projection of the capitalLayer to Spherical Mercator capitalLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(4326, 3857);

-// Create an overlay to add the layer to and add that overlay to the map. var customDataOverlay = new LayerOverlay();
+// Create an overlay, and then add the layer to it.
+Finally, add the overlay to the map. var customDataOverlay = new LayerOverlay();
 customDataOverlay.Layers.Add(capitalLayer);
 mapView.Overlays.Add(customDataOverlay);